ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/examples.python.markdown

 Here we create a worker that receives all orders without a shipping date, lets the shipment mechanism handle it, and updates the `ShippedAt` field value.

 {CODE:python subscription_with_open_session_usage@ClientApi\DataSubscriptions\DataSubscriptions.py /}

 {PANEL/}

+{PANEL:Subscription that uses included documents}

+Here we create a subscription utilizing the includes feature, by processing `Order` documents and including all `Product`s of each order.
+When processing the subscription, we create a session using the [SubscriptionBatch[\_T]](../../../client-api/data-subscriptions/consumption/api-overview#subscriptionbatch<t>) object, and for each order line, we obtain the `Product` document and process it alongside the `Order`.

+{CODE subscription_with_includes_path_usage@ClientApi\DataSubscriptions\DataSubscriptions.cs /}

+{PANEL/}